-We've been painting pumpkins every year, beginning when Maia was a year old and I had just started the first toddler art group.
-So it seemed right that we paint pumpkins again this year with the current group of little ones.
+We’ve been painting pumpkins with kids every year, beginning when Maia was a year old and I had just started the first toddler art group.
+So it seemed right that we paint pumpkins again this year with the current group of little one.

-Pumpkin painting just seems like the perfect toddler-friendly Halloween activity.
-It's something they can totally get into — using paint and brushes (or hands) on 3-dimensional orange objects with ridges and stems.
+It’s something little kids can totally get into—using paint and brushes (or hands) on 3-dimensional orange objects with ridges and stems.
 How fun!

 By the way, we had a large turn-out for the toddler art group yesterday, but somehow I mostly just managed to take about fifty photos of Daphne and Joe.
 I’ll try to do better next time.